nicoverbruggen/phpmon/README.md

 <img src="./docs/phpmon.png" width="306px" alt="phpmon screenshot"/>

+This version of phpmon was developed on and is for **macOS Mojave** with a working Homebrew installation and Laravel Valet 2.2.

 phpmon is a macOS utility that runs on your Mac and displays the active PHP version in your status bar.
 Handy if you're running multiple versions of PHP with Homebrew and wish to see which version is currently linked & active with Laravel Valet.

 ## How it works